 Imperial Commander poised to rule again on racecourse return

-Connections of Imperial Commander believe the 2010 Gold Cup winner is in a "strong position" ahead of his return at Cheltenham this weekend.
+Connections of Imperial Commander believe the 2010 Gold Cup winner is in a "strong position" ahead of his comeback.

 The Nigel Twiston-Davies-trained 12-year-old has not run for 680 days, having been plagued by injury, but is again back on the Gold Cup trail.